Boeing jet crashed in Indonesia after key sensor replaced

-JAKARTA, Indonesia (AP) — A crucial sensor that’s the subject of a Boeing Co. safety bulletin was replaced on a Lion Air jet the day before it plunged into the Java Sea, Indonesia’s National Transportation Safety Committee said Wednesday.
+JAKARTA, Indonesia (AP) — A crucial sensor that is the subject of a Boeing Co. safety bulletin was replaced on a Lion Air jet the day before it plunged into the Java Sea and possibly worsened other problems with the plane, Indonesian investigators said Wednesday.

-Boeing said its bulletin, sent to airlines on Tuesday, reiterates guidelines on how pilots should respond to erroneous data from an “angle of attack” sensor following the Oct.
-29 crash that killed 189 people.
+Indonesia’s National Transportation Safety Committee said it had agreed with Boeing on procedures that the airplane manufacturer should distribute globally on how flight crews can deal with “angle of attack” sensor problems following the Oct.
+29 crash that killed all 189 people on board.

 The sensor keeps track of the angle of the aircraft nose relative to oncoming air to prevent the plane from stalling and diving.